Adapted from the Making Reality Great Again Facebook post of 8/19/2019

 In order to assume a proper big-picture perspective, before reading the Executive Committee questions we list below, there are a couple of questions you might first ask yourself: in Salem, have Oregon Republicans ever been politically weaker or more humiliated than they are now?
 And then ask yourself, is there any evidence that via our current leadership, will things will get any better in the near future?

-Chronicled in our thousands of social media and one-on-one chats with Oregon Republican grassroots voters over the last three years, here are questions we’ve been asked, and now we direct them to the ORP Executive Committee:
+Chronicled in our literally thousands of social media and one-on-one chats with Oregon Republican grassroots voters over the last three years, here are questions we’ve been asked, and now we direct them to the ORP Executive Committee:

-- Here’s the most frequently asked overview/general questions: why has Democrat Leftist influence been tolerated by the ORP Executive Committee, while conservatism has been downplayed?
+- Here’s the most frequently asked overview/general question: why has Democrat Leftist influence been tolerated by the ORP Executive Committee, while conservatism has been downplayed?
 When has that posture won us even one significant election?
 Why does ORP leadership continue to push the party to the left when that stance has always failed, leading Oregon to this awful place?

 - Why have influential and respected conservatives (e.g. Marylin Shannon and Patti Adair), been banished from state ORP leadership?
 Did this happen so the Executive Committee could finally become a solid bastion of “moderates”?